nbaglivo/composing-talk/PITCHME.md

 @title[abstraction]

 The process of decomposition is the process of abstraction.
-Successful abstraction implies that the result is a set of independently useful and recomposable components.

 ---

 @title[principle]

-software architecture's principle:
+Principle:

+Software solutions should be decomposable into their component parts

+---

+@title[principle]

-Software solutions should be decomposable into their component parts, and recomposable into new solutions, without changing the internal component implementation details.
+Components can be recomponse into new solutions, without changing the internal component implementation details.

 ---